 Ginger: Ginger helps with the smell of pork.
 I used two slices and I remove the skin.

 Fruit: Today I used kiwi but pear or apple will also work.
-Kiwi has Actinidain which acts as a meat tenderiser.
+Kiwi has Actinidain which acts as a meat tenderizer.

 Water: This is just to increase the volume to cover the meat.

-Place all of the above ingredients into a blender and blend.
-For this, I used an immersion blender.
+Place all of the above ingredients into a blender or food processor and blend.
+For this batch, I used an immersion blender.

 To our pretty green marinade we will add: